v-exec/Visor/README.md

 `til: title` determines title of slide

+`sho: false` determines the visibility of the title

 `con: content` determines content of the slide

 `not: notes` determines notes of the slide